akrennmair/libmp3lame-js/README.md

 License
 -------

-libmp3lame.js is published under the license and terms as lame.
+libmp3lame.js is published under the license terms as lame.